 - 7.10 A further source of housing land supply will be small sites, which are typically not identified comprehensively in brownfield registers and strategic housing land availability assessments.
 It has been assumed that the supply of new dwellings on small sites will continue at the same rate in each district as has been seen over the last five years. - 7.11 It will be important to make the most of the existing housing stock.
-The proportion of dwellings that are vacant has halved since 2008 and is now slightly below the England average.
-The Efforts will be made to further reduce long-term vacancies, including by seeking Government funding and working with property owners, but any significant further reduction in vacancies could begin to make it more difficult for people to move home.
+The proportion of dwellings that are vacant has halved since 2008 and is now slightly below the England average.79 Efforts will be made to further reduce long-term vacancies, including by seeking Government funding and working with property owners, but any significant further reduction in vacancies could begin to make it more difficult for people to move home.
 Consequently, it has not been assumed that a reduction in vacancies will help to meet the overall housing requirement.
-In any event, Government guidance is clear that empty
+In any event, Government guidance is clear that empty properties brought back into use can only be counted as contributing to housing supply and completions if they have not already been counted as part of the existing stock. - 7.12 (MM7.2) Table 7.1 illustrates that, in numerical terms, the existing supply of potential housing sites identified in the districts' strategic housing land availability assessments and small sites is adequate to meet the overall identified need, and demonstrates that brownfield land will be the predominant source of land over the plan period.
+However, meeting the numerical needs alone, is not enough.
+We must be able to demonstrate that its land supply has sufficient flexibility within it to demonstrate that it represents a deliverable, viable and robust land supply and will deliver a balanced and inclusive growth, thereby achieving the overall spatial strategy.
+In light of this and the need to ensure the Green Belt boundary can endure beyond the plan period it has been necessary to identify additional new sites across the city-region, over and above those in the existing land supply.
+Having considered a number of spatial options, it has been concluded that it in order to achieve this, it has been necessary to remove some land from the Green Belt and to allocate this land within this Plan for residential development.

-74 Source based on ONS live tables 125 and 615
+79 Source based on ONS live tables 125 and 615